-This easy to make, delicious Sweet Potato and Black Bean Quinoa is a hearty meatless meal loaded with flavourful and healthy ingredients.Jump to Recipe Print Recipe
+This easy to make, delicious Sweet Potato and Black Bean Quinoa bowl is a hearty meatless meal loaded with flavourful and healthy ingredients.Jump to Recipe Print Recipe

 Quinoa is one of my favourite ingredients to incorporate into my family's diet.
 It's full of complete proteins, a plethora of minerals as well as vitamins and fibre (read here for more on the health benefits of quinoa).

 Though this recipe involves a bit of chopping, it comes together easily and quickly.
 If you chop the ingredients while you're cooking the quinoa you could have this meal ready in just over 30 minutes.
 In my book, that makes it perfect for a weeknight meal.